grpansare/SacredStore/README.md

 ---

-## License

-This project is licensed under the [Your Chosen License] - see the [LICENSE.md](LICENSE.md) file for details.

 ---

 ## Contact

-For any inquiries or support, please contact [Your Name/Email Address/Support Link].
+For any inquiries or support, please contact grpansare2002@gmail.com].